Esetobore/Currency-Recognition/README.md

 ## How to Run the app
 **From the Apk**
 *  First step is to download the zip file from the link above
-*  Second step get a extract the app from the zip file recommend you use zarchives
+*  Second step extract the app from the zip file.
 *  Third step is to install and run the app.
 Everything else is explained as you go along in the app

 **From the Appetize link**